 In 2016, the Village completed the replacement of all water meters in Glenview with meters that are more accurate and use new technologies.
 The improvements allow the Village's system to record hourly consumption readings for all metered accounts.
 By using the Water Consumption Portal, customers can see their actual water consumption, and more actively manage their water account.

-Once registered, customers will be able to:
+Once signed up, customers will be able to:

 - Receive automatic email notifications of possible leaks in their home